vojale/CBE544-2018.github.io/Clusters.md

 source ~/.bashrc
 ```

-This will enable you to run specific software on the Stampede cluster, including the ASE interface to Quantum ESPRESSO.
+This will enable you to run specific software on the Stampede2 cluster, including the ASE interface to Quantum ESPRESSO.

 There are two file partitions, the `home` and the `work` partition.
 Go ahead and make a symbolic link to the `work` partition using: